-New York City-based department store chain Century 21 filed for bankruptcy and announced on Thursday that it will shut 13 locations that for years served up deep discounts on designer wares.
+New York City-based department store chain Century 21 filed for bankruptcy in September and said that it will shut 13 locations that for years served up deep discounts on designer wares.
 The company pinned the blame on the COVID-19 pandemic and uncooperative insurers who were supposed to help provide the company with fiscal support during tough times.

-“It takes a long time to kill a retailer,” Forrester retail analyst Sucharita Kodali told Yahoo Finance’s The First Trade when asked about J.C.
-Penney.
-“So as long as they are able to pay their bills, which if they have an owner they will — they can absolutely be around.
+“It takes a long time to kill a retailer,” Forrester retail analyst Sucharita Kodali told Yahoo Finance Live “So as long as they are able to pay their bills, which if they have an owner they will — they can absolutely be around.
 But that doesn’t mean death for J.C.
 Penney is totally off the table.”

 Kodali added that J.C.
 Penney “may not be a great customer experience, but at least it’s alive and open.
 They can figure out what the plan B over five to ten years could be for that space.”

 States have allowed malls and retailers to reopen, but the situation remains precarious as COVID-19 infections are now back on the rise.
 Consequently, it’s reasonable to expect malls and stores are shutdown — or shopping times restricted —again before year end.
 That will raise the prospect of a fresh wave of bankruptcies in early 2021 after what could be a lackluster holiday shopping season.

 “I think many of these companies will file [for bankruptcy], and it’s not a handful.
 It’s several dozen.
 And that’s a scary number,” Stifel managing director Michael Kollender, who leads the consumer and retail investment banking group for the firm, told Yahoo Finance.
 “It’s far more than we have seen over the last several years combined.”